 - You will likely need to consult library and office records to fill out this section of the application.

-SECTION C: Existing Literacy Programs
+SECTION C: Current Literacy Programs and Partnerships

 This is an opportunity to show us what your school is already doing to foster literacy.
 In this section, you can showcase the principal and staff’s commitment to literacy as well as what is being done to make reading a priority for the staff and students.